NBISweden/course_chipseq/labs/extra.md

 To shorten computational time required to run steps in this tutorial scaled down dataset by keeping reads mapping to chromosomes 1 and 2 only.
 Note: for the post peak-calling QC and differential occupancy, the peaks on chromosomes 1 and 2 were selected from the peaks called using the full data set.

+Initial steps of data analysis in a ChIP-seq experiment are focused on addressing two questions:

+1. How successful was the ChIP-seq experiment? (quality control steps, part 1)

+2. Identification of binding sites for the factor of interest. (peak calling steps, part 2)

+The typical workflow in a ChIP-seq experiment (after an initial quality control, read preprocessing and read mapping to reference genome - steps not covered in this exercise)  includes:

+1. Post-alignment quality control (QC) to assess successful enrichment in ChIP by computing cross-correlation profile and associated metrics; the tool of choice is phantompeakqualtools (part 1 of this class).

+2. Processing of bam files to remove alignments of reads which (i) are duplicates and
+(ii) map to blacklisted regions ("hyper-chippable" regions).
+These reads may result from experimental artefacts and their presence may bias downstream analyses.
+Additionally, in  this step you will compute normalised coverage tracks; these will be later viewed in a genome browser (part 1 of this class).

+3. Other post-alignment QC steps (part 3 of this class, additional exercises) include calculation of (i) cumulative enrichment
+	(ii) sample clustering in genomic bins mode.

+4. Identification of binding sites.
+Enriched regions aka peaks are identified using MACS2.
+After peak calling, several checks can be performed on the peak regions, for example selection of peaks consistently identified in both biological replicates.
+Subsequently, to assess similarity of binding profiles between samples, another round of sample clustering can be performed, this time of signal resulting from reads mapped to regions identified as the binding sites in all libraries.
+(part 2 of this class)

+5. Signal visualisation in a genome browser.
+The read alignments, normalised coverage tracks and binding sites are visualised for general signal assessment (part 2 of this class).
+Integrative genome browser [IGV](https://www.broadinstitute.org/igv/) is an easy to use tool compatible with all operating systems - please install it in your local computer if you haven't done so already.

+6. Additional exercises (part 3 of this class):

+	6.1.
+Computing cumulative enrichment as another metric to assess enrichment on ChIP-seq (deepTools).

+	6.2.
+Computing correlation between libraries in bins mode: in this method the genome is divided into bins of specified size and reads mapped to each bin are counted; the resulting signal profiles are used to cluster libraries to identify groups of similar signal profile (deepTools).

+	6.3.
+Alternative method for post-peak calling QC (R script, library ChIPQC).

+	6.5.
+Peak annotation and differential occupancy (R script, libraries ChIPpeakAnno and DiffBind).

+	6.6.
+Visualisation of the ChIP signal associated with genomic regions (deepTools).

 Please note that all methods used in this exercise perform significantly better when used on complete (i.e. non-subset) data sets.
 Their accuracy most often scales with the number of mapped reads in each library, but so does the run time.
-As a reference, for some of the steps, plots generated analysing the complete data set are also presented in the [Appendix](#Appendix) of this document.
+As a reference, for some of the steps, plots generated analysing the complete data set are also presented in the Appendix of this document.

-Last but not least, we have prepared intermediate files in case some steps will not work.
-These will allow you to progress through the analysis if you wish to skip a step or two.
-You will find all the files in the `~/chipseq/results` directory.
+Last but not least, we have prepared intermediate files in case some step won't work; these will allow you to progress through the analysis.
+You will find them in the `/results` directory.

 ## Setting-up  <a name="Setting-up">
 Before we start tutorial, we need to set-up our work environment.
 In particular, we need to: